No Tags Found!

 KK!HR

-It appears your industry is not covered in the Payment of Wages Act 1936 and so the provision would not apply.
-Hence you can insist on the return of the ID Card before the payment is released.
-However looking at the issues in hand, you can tell him to courier it and submit the tracking number before a part of the salary is released.
+It appears that your industry is not covered by the Payment of Wages Act 1936, and therefore, this provision would not apply.
+As a result, you can insist on the return of the ID Card before the payment is released.
+However, considering the current issues at hand, you can instruct him to courier it and submit the tracking number before a part of the salary is released.
 However, you may insist on the completion of exit formalities before settling his full and final account.

 From India, Mumbai